M3 Internal vs. External Events

 Reflect and write down your experience.
 This journaling of your experience makes all the exercises more impactful.
 You can print out the worksheet below.

-PART B) Bringing Awareness To Internal Events
+PART B: Bringing Awareness To Internal Events

 Find a comfortable seated position and bring your awareness to the thoughts that your mind is thinking.
 Don't get attached to them, just note how they enter and leave your mind.
 Try not to be reactive to the content of your thoughts.
 Simply notice them.
 Maybe you will notice that your mind is particularly fast in coming up with new thoughts.
-Perhaps you have a slow day or are a little tired and you don't have as many thoughts.
+Perhaps you have a slow day or you're a little tired and you don't have as many thoughts.
 Whether the quality of the thoughts is pleasant or unpleasant, just accept this and non-judgmentally keep being aware of your thinking mind.

 Next, try to bring your attention to any emotion that you are feeling.
 What is the underlying mood that you have today?
 Are you experiencing any strong emotions?
 Whether you feel content, calm, happy, or a little sad or anxious, just observe this internal event and accept whatever may occur in you.
 Maybe you will detect a physical aspect to your emotion.
 If you feel anxiety, you may have a nervous stomach or sweaty palms.
 If you feel sad, maybe you will notice that your body feels tired.